Written by: Jay Meadows, Exemplars, CEO

 Develop a Math Mindset

-Using our tasks over time and following our Problem-Solving Procedure, an Exemplars student develops a mindset that when confronted with a challenging task, there will be time to explore, problem-solve, use math tools, and innovate.
+Using our tasks over time and following our Problem-Solving Process, an Exemplars student develops a mindset that when confronted with a challenging task, there will be time to explore, problem-solve, use math tools, and innovate.
 They create representations or diagrams to help them make sense of the information in the task allowing them to look for patterns.
 An Exemplars student learns to access prior knowledge to look for strategies that can be flexibly manipulated to help them unpack a new, unexpected problem—a process you can support within each student.

 As they work through these steps, an Exemplars student wonders if there is another way to solve the same problem that might be more efficient, or help them provide evidence to support their conclusion.
 But experience with our tasks has also taught them to push further...